onomondo/onomondo-eim/README.md

 In case the API user forgets to delete the REST resource for some reason, the REST resource it will not stay in the database indefinitely.
 After some generous timeout, the eIM will automatically delete the REST resource from the REST table.
-However, the intension behind this mechanism is to guard against database memory leaks and is not intended to be used as the general mechanism to get rid of REST resources that are no longer used.
+However, the intention behind this mechanism is to guard against database memory leaks and is not intended to be used as the general mechanism to get rid of REST resources that are no longer used.

 #### Listing REST resources